mikkifr/tw_takehome/README.md

 - Couldn't find clear examples on responsive Grafana charts so used magic numbers here and there (also made responsive UI difficult implement)

 ## Getting Started
+First ensure a premium Alpha Vantage API key is in your local .env file (provided in project submission), e.g. `ALPHA_API_KEY=XXXXXXX`

-First, run the development server:
+Then, run the development server:

 ```bash
 npm run dev